 • Once the API is deployed, the load-test-api job installs the ApacheBench tool then uses it to send 250 requests to the /users/get endpoint using a concurrency of 20 and a Keep-Alive connection type for a persistent connection with the -k flag.

-Your next task is to get a project set up on CircleCI.
+Now that you’ve configured your pipeline, your next task is to set it up as a project on CircleCI.
 Begin by pushing your project to GitHub.

 Next, log into your CircleCI account.
 If you signed up with your GitHub account, all your repositories will be available on your project’s dashboard.